fluencelabs/docs/docs/new-build/get-started.md

 ### Write code

-We setup our project and are left with creating our *hello_world* function, which we implement in Rust:
+We set up our project and are left with creating our *hello_world* function, which we implement in Rust:

 ```rust
 // hello_fluence.rs